Military police enforce driving ban in snow-stricken Buffalo

 On the Rosebud Sioux Tribe's reservation in South Dakota, there were plans to use snowmobiles Tuesday to reach residents after food boxes were delivered by helicopter and trucks over the weekend, the tribe said.

 In Buffalo, the dead were found in cars, homes and snowbanks.
 Some died while shoveling snow, others when emergency crews could not respond in time to medical crises.
-Poloncarz called the blizzard “the worst storm probably in our lifetime,” even for an area known for heavy snow.
+Poloncarz, a Democrat, called the blizzard “the worst storm probably in our lifetime,” even for an area known for heavy snow.
+More bodies are expected to be found as the snow is cleared or melts.

 The winter blast stranded some people in cars for days, shuttered the city's airport and left some residents shivering without heat.
 More than 4,000 homes and businesses were still without power late Tuesday morning.

-Trisha LoGrasso and her family were still huddled around a space heater in a makeshift hut in her Buffalo living room Monday.
-She was without heat because of a gas leak, the temperature inside the home was 42 degrees (5.5 Celsius), and burst pipes left her with no running water.

-“I’ve lived here my whole life, and this is the worst storm I’ve ever seen,” said LoGrasso, 48.

-President Joe Biden offered federal assistance Monday to New York, while Gov. Kathy Hochul toured the aftermath in Buffalo, her hometown, and called the blizzard “one for the ages.”
+President Joe Biden offered federal assistance Monday to New York, allowing for reimbursement of some storm-relief efforts.
+Gov. Kathy Hochul toured the aftermath in Buffalo, her hometown, and called the blizzard “one for the ages.”
 Almost every fire truck in the city became stranded Saturday, she said.

 Hochul, a Democrat, noted the storm came a little over a month after the region was inundated with another historic snowfall.
 Between the two storms, snowfall totals are not far off from the 95.4 inches (242 centimeters) the area normally sees in an entire winter season.